2022 United States state legislative elections: Wyoming

+All of the seats of the Wyoming House of Representatives and half of the Wyoming Senate were up for election.
+Republicans maintained control of both chambers.

 Territorial and federal district summaries

 American Samoa

 All of the seats of the American Samoa House of Representatives were up for election.
 Members of the House of Representatives serve two-year terms.
 Gubernatorial and legislative elections are conducted on a nonpartisan basis in American Samoa.

 Guam

 All of the seats of the unicameral Legislature of Guam were up for election.
 All members of the legislature serve a two-year term.
 Democrats retained control of the legislature.

 Northern Mariana Islands

 A portion of the seats of the Northern Mariana Islands Senate, and all of the seats of the Northern Mariana Islands House of Representatives, were up for election.
 Members of the senate serve either four-year terms, while members of the house serve two-year terms.
 A coalition of Independents and Democrats replaced the Republican-controlled Senate and Democratic-controlled House.

 U.S. Virgin Islands

 All of the seats of the unicameral Legislature of the Virgin Islands were up for election.
 All members of the legislature serve a two-year term.
 Democrats retained control of the legislature.